 Figure 1.
 Schematic representation of a Linked PaleoData (LiPD) dataset, with a focus on chronological data.
 A LiPD dataset can contain one or more instances of all of the data objects and structures.
-The paleoData structure mirrors that of the chronData, but is not shown for clarity.
+The PaleoData structure mirrors that of the chronData but is not shown for clarity.

-- 2. Summary tables, which describe summary statistics produced by the algorithm (e.g., median and 2σ uncertainty ranges), and - 3.
-Distribution tables, which store age-probability distributions for calibrated ages, typically only used for calibrated radiocarbon ages. - 5 LiPD can also store relevant metadata about the modeling exercise, including the values of the parameters used to generate the data tables.
+LiPD can also store relevant metadata about the modeling exercise, including the values of the parameters used to generate the data tables.
 This storage mechanism allows for an efficient sweep over the function parameters and comparison of the results.

-The capability of geoChronR to structure the output of the popular age model algorithms described in this section into LiPD is a key value proposition of geoChronR.
-Once structured as a LiPD object in R, these data and models can be written out to a LiPD file and readily analyzed, shared and publicly archived.
+The capability of geoChronR to structure the output of the popular age-modeling algorithms described in this section into LiPD is a key value proposition of geoChronR.
+Once structured as a LiPD object in R, these data and models can be written out to a LiPD file and readily analyzed, shared, and publicly archived.